pentagramswheel/libra/README.md

 The class which parses through user-inputted commands, as referenced in `Usage`.

 ###### Instance Variables
+1. `Random rGen` - a random number generator for the bot.
-1. `int MAX_LP_DRAFTS` - the maximum number of LaunchPoint drafts.
+2. `int MAX_LP_DRAFTS` - the maximum number of LaunchPoint drafts.
-2. `int MAX_IO_DRAFTS` - the maximum number of Ink Odyssey drafts.
+3. `int MAX_IO_DRAFTS` - the maximum number of Ink Odyssey drafts.
-3. `TreeMap<Integer, Draft> lpDrafts` - a map of numbers/buttons to LaunchPoint drafts.
+4. `TreeMap<Integer, Draft> lpDrafts` - a map of numbers/buttons to LaunchPoint drafts.
-4. `TreeMap<Integer, Draft> ioDrafts` - a map of numbers/buttons to Ink Odyssey drafts.
+5. `TreeMap<Integer, Draft> ioDrafts` - a map of numbers/buttons to Ink Odyssey drafts.
-5. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered LaunchPoint drafts.
+6. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered LaunchPoint drafts.
-6. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered Ink Odyssey drafts.
+7. `ArrayHeapMinPQ<Integer> lpQueue` - a queue of numbered Ink Odyssey drafts.

 ----